Twinsburg Township, Summit County, Ohio: Name

 It is the only Twinsburg Township statewide.
 The name of the township comes from the Wilcox brothers, Aaron and Moses, who were twins.

 History

 Attempts at merging the city and townships of Twinsburg have not been successful.

 Twinsburg Township's land has been in the following counties:

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
-As of 2016, the board was composed of chairman Thomas O. Schmidt, and members Jamey DeFabio and James C. Balogh, and the fiscal officer was Tania Johnson.